jsteemann/bralloc/README.md

 bralloc
 =======

-an intentionally failing malloc wrapper, useful for checking programs in low or out-of-memory situations
+an intentionally failing malloc wrapper, useful for checking programs in low or out-of-memory situations.

+bralloc is inspired by [failmalloc](http://www.nongnu.org/failmalloc/), which I found to be not working in the environment I tried to use it in.

 building bralloc
 ================